History of Paul Bastock in Timeline

 On 13 August 2022, Paul Bastock returned to playing for a United Counties League Premier Division North match for Deeping Rangers.

-September 2022: Returns to Boston United
+September 2022: Returned to Boston United as assistant manager

 In September 2022, Paul Bastock returned to Boston United for the role of the assistant manager, once again to Ian Culverhouse.

-October 2022: Unused Substitute for Boston United
+October 2022: Unused substitute for Boston United

 On 4 October 2022, Paul Bastock was an unused substitute for Boston United in the FA Cup tie against Basford United.

-October 2024: Leaves Boston United
+October 2024: Left Boston United

-November 2024: Appointed Assistant Manager at St Albans City
+November 2024: Appointed assistant manager at St Albans City

 On 28 November 2024, Paul Bastock was appointed as assistant manager at National League South club St Albans City, once again alongside Ian Culverhouse.